 ALDI Australia

 ALDI has proudly played a significant role in the Australian community since its first store opened in 2001.
-Today, ALDI has over 580 stores and 13,000 employees across our retail stores, distribution centres and corporate offices.
+Today, ALDI has over 595 stores and 16,000 employees across our retail stores, distribution centres and corporate offices.

-The ALDI core values of simplicity, consistency and responsibility guide us in everything we do to improve the livelihood of local businesses, create employment opportunities and deliver high quality, permanently low-priced products to Australians every day.
+The ALDI core values of simplicity, consistency and responsibility guide us in everything we do to improve the livelihood of local businesses, create employment opportunities, and deliver high quality, permanently low-priced products to Australians every day.

 Number of Fisheries Used